district10/blog/_posts/post-0068-cxx-gui-programming-with-qt4.md

 ### 8. 2D Graphics

-Qt's 2D graphics engine is based on the QPainter class.
-QPainter can draw geometric shapes (points, lines, rectangles, ellipses, arcs, chords, pie segments, polygons, and Bézier curves), as well as pixmaps, images, and text.
-Furthermore, QPainter supports advanced features such as antialiasing (for text and shape edges), alpha blending, gradient filling, and vector paths.
-QPainter also supports linear transformations, such as translation, rotation, shearing, and scaling.
+Qt's 2D graphics engine is based on the `QPainter`{.cpp} class.
+`QPainter`{.cpp} can draw geometric shapes (points, lines, rectangles, ellipses, arcs, chords, pie segments, polygons, and Bézier curves), as well as pixmaps, images, and text.
+Furthermore, `QPainter`{.cpp} supports advanced features such as antialiasing (for text and shape edges), alpha blending, gradient filling, and vector paths. `QPainter`{.cpp} also supports linear transformations, such as translation, rotation, shearing, and scaling.

-QPainter can be used to draw on a "paint device", such as a QWidget, a QPixmap, a QImage, or a QSvgGenerator.
-QPainter can also be used in conjunction with QPrinter for printing and for generating PDF documents.
+`QPainter`{.cpp} can be used to draw on a "paint device", such as a `QWidget`{.cpp}, a `QPixmap`{.cpp}, a `QImage`{.cpp}, or a `QSvgGenerator`{.cpp}. `QPainter`{.cpp} can also be used in conjunction with `QPrinter`{.cpp} for printing and for generating PDF documents.
 This means that we can often use the same code to display data on-screen and to produce printed reports.

-By reimplementing QWidget::paintEvent(), we can create custom widgets and exercise complete control over their appearance, as we saw in Chapter 5.
-For customizing the look and feel of predefined Qt widgets, we can also specify a style sheet or create a QStyle subclass; we cover both of these approaches in Chapter 19.
+By reimplementing `QWidget::paintEvent()`{.cpp}, we can create custom widgets and exercise complete control over their appearance, as we saw in Chapter 5.
+For customizing the look and feel of predefined Qt widgets, we can also specify a style sheet or create a `QStyle`{.cpp} subclass; we cover both of these approaches in Chapter 19.

 A common requirement is the need to display large numbers of lightweight arbitrarily shaped items that the user can interact with on a 2D canvas.
-Qt 4.2 introduced a completely new "graphics view" architecture centered on the QGraphicsView, QGraphicsScene, and QGraphicsItem classes.
+Qt 4.2 introduced a completely new "graphics view" architecture centered on the `QGraphicsView`{.cpp}, `QGraphicsScene`{.cpp}, and `QGraphicsItem`{.cpp}
+classes.
 This architecture offers a high-level interface for doing item-based graphics, and supports standard user actions on items, including moving, selecting, and grouping.
-The items themselves are drawn using QPainter as usual and can be transformed individually.
+The items themselves are drawn using `QPainter`{.cpp}
+as usual and can be transformed individually.
 We cover this architecture later in the chapter.

-An alternative to QPainter is to use OpenGL commands.
+An alternative to `QPainter`{.cpp} is to use OpenGL commands.
 OpenGL is a standard library for drawing 3D graphics.
-In Chapter 20, we will see how to use the QtOpenGL module, which makes it easy to integrate OpenGL code into Qt applications.
+In Chapter 20, we will see how to use the `QtOpenGL`{.cpp} module, which makes it easy to integrate OpenGL code into Qt applications.

-#### Painting with QPainter
+#### Painting with `QPainter`{.cpp}

 ```cpp
 // create a QPainter and pass a pointer to the device